UiPath/danswer/CONTRIBUTING_UIPATH.md

 pyenv activate danswer3.11.7
 python --version
 pyenv virtualenvs

+In VS Code CMD+SHIFT+P search for Python:Select Interpreter and select the virtual env name that you have just created or you can directly create a virtual env from VSCode itself
 ```

 Install the required python dependencies in vscode terminal where virtualenv is created and activated: